Japanese Curry Pan (カレーパン) – Fried Curry Bread

 Making curry pan at home can be a fun and rewarding experience.
 Here’s a basic outline of the process:

-2. Prepare the Dough: Roll out a soft and slightly sweet bread dough, then let it rise.
+2. Prepare the Dough: Roll out the bread dough, then let it rise.
 You can also just use regular bread from the grocery store as well!
-That works great too.

 3. Assemble the Curry Pan: Divide the dough into portions, flatten each portion, and place a spoonful of curry filling in the center.
 Seal the edges to form a ball.